daleonpz/baremetallics/_posts/programming/2024-11-25-yolo-in-microcontroller.md

 YOLOv5 from [Ultralytics](https://docs.ultralytics.com/) follows a Backbone, Neck, and Head architecture:

-- The Backbone is responsible for extracting features from the input image.
+- The Backbone is responsible for extracting features from the input image at different resolutions, scales or levels.
 - The Neck combines features from different levels of the backbone.
 - The Head generates bounding boxes and class predictions based on the features extracted by the backbone and neck.